-Michael was born Georgios Kyriacos Panayiotou on June 25, 1963.
+George Michael (Georgios Kyriacos Panayiotou) was born in London on June 25, 1963.
 He grew up in the suburbs of London, the son of a Greek-Cypriot father and an English mother.
-He and schoolmate Andrew Ridgeley formed Wham in 1982 after playing in various bands together.
-The duo became an instant success when their debut album, Fantastic, hit No. 1 on the U.K. charts.
-Throughout their four-year partnership in Wham!, Michael and Ridgeley scored numerous hits on both sides of the Atlantic, including their 1984 breakthrough “Wake Me Up Before You Go Go,” “Careless Whisper,” “Everything She Wants,” “Freedom” and “I’m Your Man.”
+He formed Wham! in 1982 with schoolmate Andrew Ridgeley after playing in various bands together for a few years.
+They became an instant success with their debut album, Fantastic which hit No. 1 on the U.K. charts.
+Throughout their 4 year partnership Wham! scored several hits on both sides of the Atlantic, including “Wake Me Up Before You Go Go,” “Careless Whisper,” “Everything She Wants,” “Freedom” and “I’m Your Man.”

-In 1986, after three albums, Michael left Wham for an equally – if not more – successful solo career.
+After three albums Michael left Wham! in 1986 for an equally – if not more – successful solo career.

-George Michael ranks among the best-selling British musical acts.
-In 2008, he was ranked 40th on Billboard’s list of the Greatest Hot 100 Artists of All Time.
-He won various music awards throughout his 30-year career.
+George Michael ranks among the best-selling British musical acts and has won various music awards throughout his 30-year caree.
+He was ranked 40th on Billboard’s list of the Greatest Hot 100 Artists of All Time in 2008.

-Michael, who came out as gay in 1998, was an active LGBT rights campaigner and HIV/AIDS charity fundraiser.
+George Michael eventually came out as gay in 1998 and he has been an active LGBT rights campaigner and HIV/AIDS charity fundraiser since then and until his death.
 Michael’s personal life and legal troubles made headlines during the late 1990s and 2000s.
-In the early hours of 25 December 2016, Michael, aged 53, was found dead at his home in Goring-on-Thames, Oxfordshire.
+He was tragically found dead at his home in Goring-on-Thames in the early hours of 25 December 2016.
+He was only 53 years old.
 A coroner’s report attributed his death to natural causes.

 “I was the boy in a Greek family who could do